MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Concluding remarks

-All these simulations reproduce reasonably high-density low-speed and low-density high-speed stream distributions.
-Additionally, the simulation results generally capture the observed white-light pB images and reflect the variations of solar wind structures inferred from interplanetary \textit{in situ} observations.
-Further improvements, such as including physically based heating source terms like the wave turbulence-driven heating mechanism or more complex empirically defined volumetric heating terms that account for magnetic field topology, improving the spatio-temporal accuracy of magnetogram observations, especially in the polar regions, and incorporating transient events such as CMEs, may lead to better agreement between simulations and observations.
-To further improve the physical realism of the lower boundary, we implement non-uniform density boundary conditions based on parametrisations derived from local radiative MHD simulations performed with the \textit{Bifrost} code, enabling more physically informed conditions at the base of the corona, which is key for magnetic-wind driving.
-This parametrisation should be regarded as a first proof of concept, and future work will focus on refining and extending it to further improve the realism of the lower boundary conditions.
+These simulations reproduce reasonable high-density low-speed and low-density high-speed streamers.
+The temporal variation of the simulated low-latitude radial velocity is consistent with the temporal evolution of the corresponding central disk OMF.
+Additionally, the simulation results generally capture the observed white-light polarized brightness (pB) images and reflect the variations of solar wind structures inferred from interplanetary \textit{in situ} observations.
+To further improve the physical realism of the lower boundary, we implement non-uniform density boundary conditions based on parameterizations derived from local radiative MHD simulations performed with the \textit{Bifrost} code, thereby providing more physically informed conditions at the base of the corona, which is key for driving solar wind evolution.
+This parameterization should be regarded as a first proof of concept, and future work will focus on refining and extending it to further improve the realism of the lower boundary conditions.
+Further improvements, such as including physically based heating source terms like the wave turbulence-driven heating mechanism or more complex empirically defined volumetric heating terms that account for magnetic field topology, improving the spatial-temporal accuracy of magnetogram observations, especially in the polar regions, and incorporating transient events such as CMEs, may lead to better agreement between simulations and observations.

-The simulation results indicate that moderate adjustments to the empirically defined heating source term can effectively regulate the magnitude of the unsigned open magnetic flux, underscoring the need to adopt more realistic heating mechanisms in coronal MHD modelling.
-This paper also indicates that small-scale magnetic structures removed from magnetograms by a PF solver that neglects high-order spherical harmonics can reduce both the total and open unsigned magnetic fluxes.
-However, they have little impact on the amount of the simulated open unsigned flux at larger heliocentric distances, although the distribution of open-field regions is noticeably influenced.
-We also find that adopting the filtered high-order PF solver not only mitigates ringing artefacts in the magnetic field distribution caused by limited-order spherical harmonics \citep{Toth_2011}, but also reduces the irregularly distributed closed-field fragments scattered within the open-field regions in the low corona, as shown in Appendix~\ref{Filterornot}.